-The MSc Project Management will be delivered through a mixture of lectures, seminars, group work, practical guest lecture sessions and resources through the Moodle, Cardiff Met's Virtual Learning Environment.
+The MSc Project Management will be delivered through a mixture of lectures, seminars, team work, workshops, forums on-line, practical guest lecture sessions, site visits and resources through the Moodle, Cardiff Met's Virtual Learning Environment.

 Postgraduate programmes within the School operate on a semesterised basis with 180 credits of taught modules being delivered over three teaching semesters.

 Modules are led by experienced members of staff and, in some instances, professional practitioners from industry and for each 20 credit module students will normally have:

 48 hours of face to face contact and 152 hours of self –managed (tutor directed) learning.

-Advice and guidance is available via the course tutors or through the extensive personal tutoring service available in the school should students are keen to pursue their professional development and affiliation with PMI and APM or keen to take up membership and steps involved in successfully completing PRINCE2, AGILEPM or PM4SD.
+Advice and guidance is available via the programme director, tutors or through the extensive personal tutoring service available in the school should students are keen to pursue their professional development and affiliation with e.g., PMI and APM or keen to take up membership and steps involved in successfully completing PRINCE2, AGILEPM or PM4SD.
 Please note these professional membership, affiliations and qualifications requires additional payments and subject to these institutions current procedures, processes and regulations.